-The system can readily be detailed to accommodate a wide variety of plan forms and users of the system must ensure that Building Regulation requirements (avoidance of cold bridging) that are affected by plan form and internal sub-division of the building are complied with
+The system can readily be detailed to accommodate a wide variety of plan forms and users of the system must ensure that Building Regulation requirements (avoidance of cold

-Thermally bridged junctions have been assessed for both their linear thermal transmittance (i.e. Psi-value ( $\psi\text{-}value$ ) and their temperature factors (fRsi) in accordance with the procedures outlined in IP 1/06 "Assessing the effects of thermal bridging at junctions and around openings" and BRE report BR 479 "Conventions for calculating linear thermal transmittance and temperature factors" and IS EN ISO 10211:2007 Thermal Bridges in Building Construction - Heat Flows and Surface Temperatures - Detailed Calculations.
+Thermally bridged junctions have been assessed for both their linear thermal transmittance (i.e. Psi-value ( $\psi$ -value) and their temperature factors (fRsi) in accordance with the procedures outlined in IP 1/06 "Assessing the effects of thermal bridging at junctions and around openings"[3] and BRE report BR 479 "Conventions for calculating linear thermal transmittance and temperature factors"[4] and IS EN ISO 10211:2017 Thermal Bridges in Building Construction - Heat Flows and Surface Temperatures - Detailed Calculations[6].
 As a result, best practice has been observed to limit heat loss due to thermal bridging and minimising the risk of mould growth due to surface condensation.